 Almost every European roulette table has a racetrack section, although it may be shown on a different screen, accessible through an icon or the game menu.

 At most American roulette tables and a small minority of European or French roulette tables, you may not find a racetrack at all.
-No racetrack means no neighbours, so you should go find another table.
+No racetrack may mean no roulette table neighbours at all, so you should go find another table.

 - Find the racetrack – you may need to tap an icon to bring up the racetrack if it’s not already in view.